rordenlab/MRIcroWeb/README.md

 By using webGL 2, these renderings can be viewed with web browsers on any computer, including tablets and smart phones (though be aware that Apple's iOS does not yet support WebGL 2).
 The idea for this project is to provide a web-based tool with similar functions to tools like [MRIcroGL](https://www.nitrc.org/plugins/mwiki/index.php/mricrogl:MainPage) that is available for [Windows, Linux and MacOS](https://github.com/rordenlab/MRIcroGL12/releases).

-This software calculates the volume intensity [gradients](https://www.mccauslandcenter.sc.edu/mricrogl/gradients).
+This software calculates the volume intensity [gradients](https://github.com/neurolabusc/blog/blob/main/GL-gradients/README.md).
 This isolates regions where the brightness of the volume changes (for brain scans, these are the boundaries between different tissues).
 The software estimates both the gradient magnitude (is the brightness changing rapidly at this location) and the gradient direction (what direction is the surface oriented).
 This allows us to calculating lighting effects.
 This is shown in the image below: on the left is the basic volume rendering, in the middle are the gradients for this volume, and on the right we have added lighting effects to the volume rendering based on these gradients.

 ![Screenshot](gradients.jpg)

 # Limitations

-This project is currently a prototype.
-It lacks several features of mature tools like [MRIcroGL](https://github.com/rordenlab/MRIcroGL12/releases).
-Some limitations include:
+This is a minimal volume rendering demo.
+[NiiVue](https://github.com/niivue/niivue) is far more capable, and directly addresses limitations of this demo including:

  - Spatial orientation (the NIfTI SForm and QForm) are ignored.
 An image may be loaded in an unfamiliar orientation, and it might event show a brain left-right mirror reversed!
- - It assumes volumes are anisotropic.
+ - It assumes volumes are isotropic.
 If an image is isotropic (e.g. 1mm between voxels in each dimension) it will look fine, but if the image is anisotropic (e.g. 1mm in the left-right and anterior-superior directions, but 2mm in the inferior superior direction) the image may appear distorted.
  - It does not load overlay images: you can only view a single volume at a time.

 # Components